What is this?

 A work in progress and a labor of love.
 We are constantly working on adding content, but have decided what we have is ready enough to begin sharing our research with the world.

 This “archive” of LGBTQ video game content is meant to be a resource for researchers, journalists, critics, game designers/developers/publishers, students, gamers and/or people who play games and anyone else who is interested in learning more about the history of LGBTQ content in video games.
 Why “archive”?
 Well because this is not a traditional collection of primary sources that would be required for an Archive.
-We are working on plans to create more robust Archive, but for now this is really a “curated collection of information about LGBTQ and queerly read game content.”
+We are soon going to launch a more robust Archive of our primary materials, but for now this is really a “curated collection of information about LGBTQ and queerly read game content.”
 As a title, however, that seemed unwieldy.
 Moreover, the invitation for researchers to use this as a starting place in their research evoked by “archive” was more useful than many of the alternatives we might have used.
-With future funding and space we hope to be able to make this more than an “archive,” but rest assured archivists we know this is not an Archive.
+Rest assured archivists we know this is not an Archive, yet.

-In our “archive” we have synthesized information we have been able to find on LGBTQ content in digital games dating back to the 1980s.
-At present, we consider the 1980s and 1990s lists of games and LGBTQ game content complete, but if you know of games or content we have missed please let us know!
-We are still working on games from 2000-present but have listed all the games we are presently aware of on the 2000s and 2010s pages.
-Again, if you know of more games not on these lists, let us know and we’ll add it to our to do list (but if you are willing to contribute an entry, that’s even more helpful and we will can talk you through what that would require).
+In our “archive” we have synthesized information we have been able to find on LGBTQ content in digital and non-digital games dating back to the 1970s.
+We have learned to never consider these lists “complete”, and if you know of games or content we have missed please let us know!
+If you are willing to contribute an entry, that’s even more helpful and we will can talk you through what that would require.

 We also have a working list academic sources for those who want to learn more.
-Eventually we will also have a list of popular press, blogs, etc. sources as well.
+We’ve also started a page of published research and data visualizations from this project.
 If you have published something (scholarly or journalistic, blogs or traditional press, we’ll take it all) about LGBTQ content and don’t see it listed please send us a link.

 We began by creating a list of all of the games we could find that were listed in popular, academic, and web spaces as having some LGBTQ content.
-We were broad in our search, including all genres from all countries in all games as far back as we could (though we only found games dating back to the 1980s).
+We were broad in our search, including all genres from all countries in all games as far back as we could (though we only found games dating back to the 1980s initially).
 Our initial list included around 350 games total.
+Now, we are up to over 1,000!

 We are in the process of going game by game to find all the information we can find about what content folks have felt is LGBTQ-related.
 We use articles (popular and scholarly), game wikis, YouTube videos, reviews, blog posts, walkthroughs, forum discussions, and any other source we can find that discusses the LGBTQ content in these games.